Garrett Hampson Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Giants pitching staff ranks eighth in MLB.
+- The pitching staff for the Giants has a collective 9.4 K/9, the eighth-best in the league.

-- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).
+- The Giants' 4.72 team ERA ranks 21st across all league pitching staffs.

-- Giants pitchers combine to rank 20th in baseball in home runs allowed (22 total, 1.5 per game).
+- Giants pitchers combine to allow 23 total home runs at a rate of 1.4 per game (to rank 21st in baseball).

-- Wood (0-0) pitches for the Giants to make his third start of the season.
+- Cobb (0-1) gets the starting nod for the Giants in his fourth start of the season.
+He has a 3.14 ERA in 14 1/3 innings pitched, with 14 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.